zainabch123/database-design/README.md

 ## Business Case

 A local cinema wants to allow people to book tickets online to see movies that are being shown in its various screens.
 These tickets should be delivered to customers via email.
-The cinema want to keep a record of their customers and the tickets they purchase, as well as offer a regularly updated list of movies for them to choose from.
+The cinema wants to keep a record of their customers and the tickets they purchase, as well as offer a regularly updated list of movies for them to choose from.
 A single screen might show multiple movies a day, and even the same movie at multiple times.
 The cinema will expand its number of screens in the future, so the potential for growth needs to be accounted for.

 ## Instructions
 1. Using the business case above, extract as many user stories as you can.
 Some have already been done for you below these instructions.